About

 Rachel O'Connell

-Hello, I'm Rachel the founder and designer-maker at ROCWORX.
-I am a multi-media marbling artist and educator.
-I have over 30 years experience in marbling and trained as a leatherworker over 15 years ago.
 I began marbling in my teens and have since worked with artists all over the world, learning and layering up the skills for my marbling craft in a creative environment.
 I combined marbling on leatherwork over a decade ago.

 As a sustainable artist, working towards being net zero aligned, I use natural materials and repurpose synthetic textiles, some of which are donated by local and national organisations, such as the Royal Opera and Ballet.

+Check my News + Events page for more information on these events and upcoming events later in the year and for booking links.
 I am a proud member of Heritage Crafts, MAKE Southwest, Devon Artists Network, Crafts Council, Find A Maker, Leather UK and The Society of Bookbinders.
 As a sustainable artist, I am also a member of the Green Maker's Initiative with Make Southwest and the B2B sustainable makers charity, Blue Patch.
+I am also part of ACID - Anti Copying in Design, a great organisation for legal representation and information for copyright.

 My creative journey has also taken me down the path of teaching...

+I am a tutor at West Dean College.
 I also volunteer as a Speaker for Schools, tutoring students interested in a career in art.
 I tutor marbling and marbled product design The Creative Dimensions Trust, an educational charity set up to help disadvantaged teenagers be taught art skills and crafts to develop and pursue a career in art.

 Marbling is a beautiful, mindful craft.
 My workshops offer a safe space to create, play with colour, make mistakes and learn through failing, but most importantly, have FUN!
 Even after over 30 years of marbling, mistakes happen and when a new beautiful pattern appears as a result, I like to call it a happy accident.
 I am always learning.